RubioApps/RubioGuard/docs/9-Troubleshooting.md

 ## Logfile content

 Here I decided to make "None".
-You can un comment the section you want to see in the logs by uncommenting the convenient line.
+You can uncomment the section you want to see in the logs.

 ```
 cache_log /var/log/squid/cache.log